 - Handling Input/Output Operations: The Operating System is responsible for handling all sorts of inputs, i.e, from the keyboard, mouse, desktop, etc. The Operating System does all interfacing in the most appropriate manner regarding all kinds of Inputs and Outputs.

 For example, there is a difference in the nature of all types of peripheral devices such as mice or keyboards, the Operating System is responsible for handling data between them.

 - Manipulation of File System: The Operating System is responsible for making decisions regarding the storage of all types of data or files, i.e, floppy disk/hard disk/pen drive, etc. The Operating System decides how the data should be manipulated and stored.

 - Error Detection and Handling: The Operating System is responsible for the detection of any type of error or bugs that can occur while any task.
 The well-secured OS sometimes also acts as a countermeasure for preventing any sort of breach to the Computer System from any external source and probably handling them.

 - Resource Allocation: The Operating System ensures the proper use of all the resources available by deciding which resource to be used by whom for how much time.
 All the decisions are taken by the Operating System.

 - Accounting: The Operating System tracks an account of all the functionalities taking place in the computer system at a time.
-All the details such as the types of errors occurred are recorded by the Operating System.
+All the details such as the types of errors that occurred are recorded by the Operating System.

 - Information and Resource Protection: The Operating System is responsible for using all the information and resources available on the machine in the most protected way.
 The Operating System must foil an attempt from any external resource to hamper any sort of data or information.

 All these services are ensured by the Operating System for the convenience of the users to make the programming task easier.
-All different kinds of Operating System more or less provide the same services.
+All different kinds of Operating systems more or less provide the same services.